MCDevKit/cmcc-docs/json-templating-engine/string-functions/replace.md

 ---
 layout: page
 grand_parent: JSON Templating Engine
-parent: Functions
+parent: String functions
 title: replace
 ---

 # replace

-`replace` is a function, that returns string from the first argument with occurrences of the second argument replaced by third argument.
+Returns string from the first argument with occurrences of the second argument replaced by third argument.

 ## Arguments